 In line with its firm belief that strict compliance can only be achieved with each employee having high awareness of compliance, Sumitomo Chemical places importance on carrying out compliance education on a continual basis.
 This includes training programs geared to management executives at Sumitomo Chemical and Group companies as well as class-based training when someone is promoted.
 In addition, we conduct face-to-face lecture-style training courses and e-learning training, depending on each company’s specific needs and situation.

-In fiscal 2018, we conducted compliance e-learning training for all Sumitomo Chemical employees (around 7,000 people), and all employees received the training.
-In addition, some Group companies in Japan conducted similar e-learning training, and all eligible employees received the training.
+In fiscal 2019, we conducted compliance e-learning training for all Sumitomo Chemical employees (around 7,000 people), and all employees received the training.
+In addition, Group companies in Japan conduct compliance training.

 |Status of Implementation|

-Percentage of companies that conducted training related to compliance
+Percentage of employees who received training related to compliance (attendance rate)

 (iii) Employee Compliance Awareness Survey

-An area of our recent focus is to strengthen those initiatives which lead to respect human rights (refer to Respect for Human Rights), and initiatives will more effectively serve to maintain sound business practices in companies’ entire supply chains, through implementing measures to prevent corruption, such as bribes and collusion with business partners (including bribery and collusion with operators; refer to Anti-corruption), as well as initiatives to ensure strict observance of competition laws.
+An area of our recent focus is to strengthen those initiatives which lead to respect human rights (refer to Respect for Human Rights), and initiatives will more effectively serve to maintain sound business practices in companies’ entire supply chains, through implementing measures to prevent corruption, such as bribes and collusion with business partners (including bribery and collusion with operators; refer to Anti-corruption).

 |Status of Implementation|